Links2004/x6100-armbian/README.md

 ❌ = Not working at the moment but possible in theory

-⁉ = unknown if possible needs recherche
+⁉ = unknown if possible needs research

 Note:
 local means running on the SoC in Linux on the X6100